Home Experience KU KU Online MBA Blog Jobs requiring an MBA: A comprehensive guide

 Marketing

 The ongoing growth of technology in marketing has required the industry to adapt.
-As digital marketing continues to influence customer decisions, the field needs professionals who can combine traditional marketing principles with new skills.
+As digital marketing continues influencing customer decisions, the field needs professionals who can combine traditional marketing principles with new skills.
 This area of emphasis provides a variety of career choices, with marketing positions available in almost every industry and at companies of all sizes.

-Operations and Business Management
+Operations and business management

-Healthcare Management
+Healthcare management

 The healthcare industry is increasingly complex, requiring administrators to manage and coordinate multi-disciplinary teams of clinical and non-clinical staff.
 For clinical employees who want to move into administrative positions but lack business experience, an MBA can provide the training necessary to ensure career advancement.

-High-level leadership positions are also available in large organizations for those without clinical background, but with education and experience in disciplines such as operations, IT, marketing, and regulatory/compliance.
-The Bureau of Labor Statistics estimates that healthcare management jobs will grow by 32 percent over the next 10 years, and an MBA can help you stand out from other applicants in this rapidly growing field.3
+High-level leadership positions are also available in large organizations for those without a clinical background, but with education and experience in disciplines such as operations, IT, marketing, and regulatory/compliance.
+The Bureau of Labor Statistics estimates that healthcare management jobs will grow by 29 percent over the next 10 years, and an MBA can help you stand out from other applicants in this rapidly growing field.3

 Technology

-Tech giants such as Amazon, Apple, and Google provide a range of careers for MBA graduates, attracting them with perks including high compensation, work-life balance, and entrepreneurial and innovative cultures.5 Some of the older tech companies, such as Microsoft, Dell and Oracle, are also attracting a large number of graduates, while other MBA graduates choose to work for technology startups.
+Tech giants such as Amazon, Apple, and Google provide a range of careers for MBA graduates, attracting them with perks including high compensation, work-life balance, and entrepreneurial and innovative cultures.5 Some of the older tech companies, such as Microsoft, Dell, and Oracle, are also attracting a large number of graduates, while other MBA graduates choose to work for technology startups.
 The latter may not offer the same compensation levels as more established technology companies, but they can provide the opportunity to get in on the ground floor of a growing organization.

 The tech MBA hiring trend looks likely to continue, with Amazon recently announcing two new headquarters outside New York City and Washington, DC, and planning to hire 50,000 people—including many in high-level management positions—between the two locations.6